-Join SOLVE Oregon for an Earth Day cleanup at Sauvie Island’s Walton Beach.
-This 26,000-acre (10,522 ha) island at the confluence of the Willamette and Columbia rivers is a federal wildlife preserve—critter sightings are almost guaranteed.
+In 2018, SOLVE Oregon held an Earth Day cleanup at Walton Beach on Sauvie Island.
+This 26,000-acre (10,522 ha) island at the confluence of the Willamette and Columbia rivers is a federal wildlife preserve, and critter sightings are almost guaranteed.
 The Sauvie Island Wildlife Area provides sanctuary for more than 250 species of swans, herons, cranes, bald eagles and other animals.
 Other outdoor attractions include boating and kayaking; long, flat bicycling loops; and clothing-optional beaches.
-Help keep this beautiful island trash-free during this self-directed volunteer event.

-Celebrate Earth Day by helping restore Portland’s backyard wilderness: Forest Park.
+Many choose to celebrate Earth Day by helping the Forest Park Conservancy restore Portland’s backyard wilderness: Forest Park.
 This mammoth park attracts hikers, runners, cyclists and equestrians with 70 miles of tree-shaded trails fanning out over 5,100 acres (2,064 ha).
 At the center of the action, the popular Wildwood Trail extends 26 miles (42 km) and conveniently connects trekkers to Washington Park, the historic Pittock Mansion and the Audubon Society of Portland.
-Hosted by the Forest Park Conservancy, volunteers will be provided with all the tools and training needed to restore native habitat and clean up the trails after a rough winter.
 Best of all, this verdant retreat is only a few minutes from downtown Portland — and the nearest latte.

 Tryon Creek State Natural Area

 Portland’s only state park, Tryon Creek lies just 15 minutes south of the city center.
-This 645-acre (261 ha) jewel includes eight miles of hiking trails, two horse trails and a three-mile paved bicycle path.
-To help maintain this natural area, join the Friends of Tryon Creek for their annual Earth Day Birthday celebration where “eco crews” will remove invasive plants and tidy the trails, and eat cake—it is a birthday celebration after all.
+This 645-acre (261 ha) jewel includes 8 miles (13 km) of hiking trails, two horse trails and a 3-mile (5 km) paved bicycle path.
+To help maintain this natural area, people join the Friends of Tryon Creek for their annual Earth Day Birthday celebration where “eco crews” remove invasive plants, tidy the trails and eat cake — it is a birthday celebration, after all.